the Perfect Fit

 4. Get the right fit in the waist

 Once you've got a good fit in the chest, let's look at the waist.
 This is where things can get a little bit tricky.
 There's a wide range of body types out there and you really want to find what works for yours.
-You may need to actually adjust the t-shirt.
-Now, if you've got an average build, most brands are going to fit.
+You may need to actually re-tailor a store bought t-shirt to achieve this.
+However, if you've got an average build, most brands are going to fit.

 5. Pay attention to sleeve length